-A transformation of this kind which takes a specification $sp_1$ , a formula Q, and an index iand results in a new specification $sp_2$ by replacing the i-th axiom in $sp_1$ by Q needs both access to internal structure in order to manipulate syntactical text and the correctness of this formalization involves reasoning about derivability of judgements, i. e. meta-reasoning.
-Furthermore, this development step deals with a term Q that is not necessarily well-typed in the current context $\Gamma$ but only in $\Gamma, \mathbf{x} : \mathbf{A}$ .
+A transformation of this kind which takes a specification sp_1 , a formula Q, and an index i and results in a new specification sp_2 by replacing the i-th axiom in sp_1 by Q needs both access to internal structure in order to manipulate syntactical text and the correctness of this formalization involves reasoning about derivability of judgements, i. e. meta-reasoning.
+Furthermore, this development step deals with a term Q that is not necessarily well-typed in the current context Γ but only in $\Gamma, \mathbf{x} : \mathbf{A}$.

-In the following we describe a meta architecture that allows one to express such development steps and transformations by means of functions on representations of programs (proofs) and specification texts.
-These functions are called meta functions and are amenable to formal treatment; e.g. one can state and prove characteristic properties about them.
+In the following we describe a meta-architecture that allows one to express such development steps and transformations by means of functions on representations of programs (proofs) and specification texts.
+These functions are called meta-functions and are amenable to formal treatment; e.g. one can state and prove characteristic properties about them.

-Historically, meta architectures were first formalized and investigated by logicians, where the pioneering work has been carried out by Gödel [14].
-From a more application oriented view, meta level architectures have been used extensively in the realm of mechanical theorem proving [3, 2, 18, 20], since in many cases it is quite straightforward to construct a proof by means of syntactic analysis of the problem at hand [34, 1].
-Here, the important issue is how meta programming and meta reasoning can be used to represent software development steps together with expressing a certain semantics of these steps.
+Historically, meta-architectures were first formalized and investigated by logicians, where the pioneering work has been carried out by Gödel [Göd31].
+From a more application oriented view, meta-level architectures have been used extensively in the realm of mechanical theorem proving [BM81, ACHA90, How88, KC86], since in many cases it is quite straightforward to construct a proof by means of syntactic analysis of the problem at hand [Wey80, AW80].
+Here, the important issue is how meta-programming and meta-reasoning can be used to represent software development steps together with expressing a certain semantics of these steps.

-&lt;sup>4Note that Q need not be well-typed in context $\Gamma$ if some $x_i$ occurs free in Q.
+4 Note that Q need not be well-typed in context Γ if some x_i occurs free in Q.

-In a first step one encodes syntactic categories and the proof theory of QED within itself following the approach of Gödel.
-This encoding constitutes the meta level.
+In a first step one encodes syntactic categories and the proof theory of TY-PELAB within itself following the approach of Gödel.
+This encoding constitutes the meta-level.
 On this encoding one can write (almost) arbitrary functions and express relations like "x is a free variable in M" or "the result of substituting the term N for all free occurrences of the variable x in M yields L".
-A particularly important predicate is the derivability predicate expressing the relation that "M is of type A in context $\Gamma$ ".
-These features allow to encode development steps (proof steps) by meta functions, and to express and prove "semantic" relations between arguments and results.
-The adequacy and faithfulness of the encoding yield reflection principles that allow one to exchange results between the meta level and the object level in a sound way.
+A particularly important predicate is the derivability predicate expressing the relation that "M is of type A in context Γ ".
+These features allow to encode development steps (proof steps) by meta-functions, and to express and prove "semantic" relations between arguments and results.
+The adequacy and faithfulness of the encoding yield reflection principles that allow one to exchange results between the meta-level and the object level in a sound way.

 Due to lack of space we can merely present a fragmentary sketch of the architecture.
-One first represents syntactical categories of the object language syntax by means of the inductive datatype AbsTrm.
+A detailed treatment can be found in [Rue95, Pfe95].
+One first represents syntactical categories of the object language syntax by means of the inductive datatype Abs Trm.
 The elements of this data type can be seen as abstract syntax of terms.
 This abstract syntax does not necessarily represent well-typed terms.
-Representations of specifications, for example, can be formed by means of the constructor mkSpec of type $List(Id \times AbsTrm) \times List(Id \times AbsTrm) \rightarrow AbsTrm$ .
+Representations of specifications, for example, can be formed by means of the constructor mkSpec of type $List(Id \times AbsTrm) \times List(Id \times AbsTrm) \rightarrow AbsTrm$.
 The first argument represents the signature, while the second one represents the axiom part; Id is just the type for identifiers.
 It is straightforward to introduce recognizers and selectors for each alternative in the datatype AbsTrm.
-For specifications we have the recognizer isSpec and selectors specSig and specAxms.
+For specifications, we have the recognizer isSpec and selectors specSig and specAxms.
 Recognizer isSpec(M) yields true if and only if M represents a specification, while specSig and specAxms respectively select the (representations of the) signature and the axiom part.
 In the following we also utilize the constructor mkStruc with corresponding selectors strucDefs and strucPrfs.